-With this set of corrections start in the ACR (Adobe Camera Raw) dialog box.
+With Exploration will be totally in the ACR (Adobe Camera Raw) dialog box.

 Download these 6 .tiff images and open in the adobe Camera Raw dialogue (Because of the website limitation you will work from .tiff images.
 Your own files will be your proprietary raw files) Click here to view and download images

 Start your global corrections here before opening into Photoshop for your localized corrections.
 As I say that, you can explore localized corrections here in ACR use the localized brush for corrections, add a vignette, explore the gradient tool. - You can create a cross processed look, gritty look, sepia look.
 What looks have you seen that you want to explore, this is the set to push yourself and try some techniques found on the internet in books or magazines. explore and have fun!

 Take notes for each image, what you did in ACR, upload these notes and what image you applied the techniques to.